Azure/KAN/docs/tutorial/setup-guide.md

 ![image](https://user-images.githubusercontent.com/10191339/186480918-c366a912-c036-4ee7-ada8-d7ca4ad4d054.png)

-3. Run the following 2 commands (one at a time) in your Azure Cloud CLI environment (note run in home, not in a subdirectory) to update the Helm version of your environment as there is an issue with the current version of Helm installed as part of Azure Cloud CLI environment:
+3. Run the following 2 commands (one at a time and in order) in your Azure Cloud CLI environment (note run in home, not in a subdirectory) to update the Helm version of your environment as there is an issue with the current version of Helm installed as part of Azure Cloud CLI environment:

 ```
     wget -O fix-helm-issue.sh